Léon Krier: Career

 Though Krier is well known for his defence of classical architecture and the reconstruction of traditional "European city" models, close scrutiny of his work in fact shows a shift from an early Modernist rationalist approach (project for University of Bielefeld, 1968) towards a vernacular and classical approach both formally and technologically.
 The project that marked a major turning point in his campaigning attitude towards the reconstruction of the traditional European city was his scheme (unrealised) for the 'reconstruction' of his home city of Luxembourg (1978), in response to the modernist redevelopment of the city.
 He later master planned Luxembourg's new Cité Judiciaire that was to be architecturally designed by his brother (1990–2008).

 In 1990, of the nine experts invited, he was the only one to support the Dresden citizens' initiative to reconstruct the historic Dresden Frauenkirche and the Historische Neumarkt area.
 In 2007 he also stood alone when he supported the Frankfurt Altstadt Forum, that had been established in 2004 to lead the debate on reconstructing the historic city (Altstadt).
 Krier was a popular voice against architectural modernism.
 He framed the debate on classical architecture and argued that planners as well as investors should return to traditional concepts of community building.
 Central to his approach were civic spaces.
 He also maintained that a city should be built so that no elevators or automobiles need to necessarily be used.
 But underwhelming to his supporters, the majority of his plans were never built.

 Krier applied his theories in large and detailed plans for numerous cities in the Western world.
 These include the unrealised schemes for Kingston upon Hull (1977), Rome (1977), Luxembourg (1978) (which was his most comprehensive master plan focusing on sprawl mitigation and town center repair), West Berlin (1977–83), Bremen (1978–1980), Stockholm (1981), Poing Nord, Munich (1983), a master plan to be completed in the year 2000 for Washington D.C.
 (1984) commissioned by the Museum of Modern Art of New York; Atlantis, a neoclassical district for intellectuals and artists on Tenerife (1987); Area Fiat, Novoli (Florence), Italy (1993), Corbeanca, Romania (2007), and the High Malton Masterplan for the Fitzwilliam Estate, Yorkshire, England (2014).

 In 2009, MIT Press published the book Drawing for Architecture.
 It consists of a selection of Krier's often polemical drawings on the theme of architecture and urban planning, made during a period of 35 years.
 Krier designed plans commissioned by public administrations, including the redevelopment of Tor Bella Monaca, a degraded suburb of Rome (2010), and a long-term redevelopment policy plan for the municipal area of Cattolica, Rimini, Italy (2017).
 He applied similar principles to build developments such as Knokke, Heulebrug, Belgium (1998), completed without his direction.
 His master plan for the Newquay growth area (2002–2006) in Cornwall continued after his resignation from Adam Associates.

-Krier died from colorectal cancer in Palma de Mallorca, Spain, on 17 June 2025, aged 79.
+Krier died on 17 June 2025 in Palma de Mallorca, Spain, aged 79; he had recently been diagnosed with inoperable colorectal cancer.